 Going in blindly with your hard-earned money will put you in some financial risk.
 You may get lucky, but that’s more like gambling than investing.

 Related: If you don’t have a lot of money to start or want to test the waters, you can invest your spare change in stocks.
-Check out the popular investing app, Acorns for more and when you sign-up get $5 toward your first investment.
+Check out the popular investing app, Acorns for more and when you sign-up get $10 after your first investment.

 2. Lose the “get rich quick” mentality